-At 9am on both 13 February and 15 February a drone (DJI Mavic 2 pro) was flown over a larger area (i.e., both the western and eastern Castaway Bay colonies) which included the calibration block.
+At 9am on both 13 February and 15 February a drone (DJI Mavic 2 pro) was flown over a larger area (8 ha including both the western and eastern Castaway Bay colonies) which included the calibration block.
 The drone flew a pre-programmed series of parallel flight lines at a height of approximately 40m above ground level, with side and forward overlaps of 75% giving a ground resolution of 1cm per pixel.
 The flight was planned and controlled using UGCS software and used the digital elevation model of part of the island constructed from the contour lines.
 A series of aerial photos were taken from the drone from which an orthomosaic was generated using WEBODM software.

 Birds which appeared on the orthomosaic to be nesting inside the calibration block (i.e., inside the line shown on Fig. 4) were counted, and the results compared to the number found to be nesting there in the 11/12 February ground search.
 To enable matching of the othomosaic images with the calibration/ground count nest map generated from GPS points, the temporary ground control points (the blue squares) and the georeferencing tools in QGIS were used to accurately geo-reference the orthomosaic image.
+On the orthomosaic birds on eggs or chicks could not be distinguished from birds on nests without eggs or chicks, and sometimes not even from birds not on nests.
+Counts from the aerial photos were simply of birds.